Article # 1: Name of the Organization

 5.1 Electronic Voting

-Any action required or permitted by the Bylaws in place, to be taken by the Executive Committee and all sub-committees thereof, at a meeting, or by resolution may be taken without a meeting in which polling may occur electronically and a majority of votes so cast will approve the action.
+Any action required or permitted by the bylaws in place, to be taken by the Executive Board and all sub-committees thereof, at a meeting, or by resolution may be taken without a meeting in which polling may occur electronically and a majority of votes so cast will approve the action.

-In instances necessitating the polling of the membership, the Executive Committee can request the use of electronic voting.
+In instances necessitating the polling of the membership, the Executive Board can request the use of electronic voting.